-One of the main differences between rocks and stones is that rocks can be both soft and hard, whereas stones can only be hard and they cannot be soft for that matter.
-A stone can be lifted or pelted quite easily whereas a rock cannot be lifted or pelted easily.
+A stone is a solid non-metallic mineral matter.
+Unlike a rock that is a large piece, a stone is a small piece.
+One of the key differences between a rock and a stone is that while rocks can be both soft and hard, stones can only be hard, and they cannot be soft for that matter.
+A stone can be lifted or pelted quite easily.
+However, a rock cannot be lifted or pelted easily.
 This is because of the fact that rocks are heavier than the stones.
 This is understandable since rocks are made up of several stones.

-It is interesting to note that in some countries both these words are interchangeable in their usage.
+It is interesting to note that in some countries both the words rocks and stones are interchangeable in their usage.
 You might have observed the usage of the word ‘gem’ in the description of another word, namely, ‘gemstone’.
-In fact the usage of ‘gemrock’ is unheard of.
-Rocks are generally immovable whereas stones are moveable from one place to another place.
+In fact, the usage of ‘gemrock’ is unheard of.
+Unlike rocks that are immovable, stones are movable from one place to another place.

 What is the Difference Between Rocks and Stones?

 Definitions of Rocks and Stones:

 Rock: Any natural material hard or soft consisting of one or more minerals.

 Stone: A small, hard solid, moveable non-metallic mineral matter.

 Characteristics of Rocks and Stones: